Accelerated linearized alternating direction method of multipliers with Nesterov extrapolation: Introduction

 The accelerated gradient method \eqref{al_Nest1983} exhibits a convergence rate of $f(x_k)- \min f = \mathcal{O}(1/k^2)$ when $f$ has an $L_f$-Lipschitz continuous gradient and $0<s\leq 1/L_{f}$.
 Since 2008, as problems of increasing scale have emerged across various fields, researchers have extended the acceleration concept of the gradient method \eqref{al_Nest1983} to the composite convex optimization problem of the form

-where $f:\mathbb{R}^{m}\to\mathbb{R}$ is a smooth convex function and $g:\mathbb{R}^{m}\to\mathbb{R}$ is a closed and convex function which may be nonsmooth.
+where $f:\mathbb{R}^{m}\to\mathbb{R}$ is a smooth convex function and $g:\mathbb{R}^{m}\to\mathbb{R}\cup\{+\infty\}$ is a proper, closed and convex function which may be nonsmooth.
 There are two well-known Nesterov's accelerated schemes for solving problem \eqref{tbl-f1}.
-The Nesterov's first scheme (refer to \cite{Tseng2008} and \cite[Algorithm 2.3]{LiML2019ACC}) is presented as follows\footnote{In order to maintain the consistency of the extrapolation terms, we reorganize the algorithm.} :
+The Nesterov's first scheme is presented as follows: